 We’re open to suggestions of papers we can discuss on teaching and learning Computer Science.
-The list of previous papers at the bottom of this page will give you an idea of the kind of topics we cover, alongside conferences and other places you can look for quality publications.
+The list of papers we’ve discussed at the bottom of this page will give you an idea of the kind of topics we cover, alongside conferences and other places you can look for better quality publications.

-#paper-suggestionschannel of our shared slack workspace at uk-acm-sigsce.slack.com (email us if you’d like a slack invite)
+#paper-suggestionschannel of our shared slack workspace at uk-acm-sigsce.slack.com, email Duncan or Steven if you’d like a slack invite

 We look for papers that do some or all of the following:

 - investigate important issues in computer science education, particularly in a University setting or post-18 setting

 - offer advice or insight that can quickly be tested or put into practice

 Since starting during lockdown in 2020 we’ve had 35 monthly meetings.
 Previously at journal club …

 - June: diving into open online interactive textbook publishing